CampusIoT/campusiot-certs/README.md

 # campusiot-certs
-TLS Certificates of the CampusIoT services
+This project contains the TLS Certificates of the CampusIoT services